trevordmiller/slides-intro-to-graphql/src/index.md

 - Going forward, the stack team is evaluating adding support for GraphQL
 - In this presentation, we'll look at some cool ideas that you can explore
-- GraphQL has the potential to replace REST + Redux
+- We feel GraphQL + Apollo eliminates some of the complexity we see in REST + Redux without sacrificing most of the benefit
 - But don't worry, the stack team will continue to support REST + Redux
 - We hope to cover more about GraphQL during the React Bootcamp in July